-The magnetic mineralogy of Co1401 was investigated in Scheidt et al. (2021a) to determine the suitability of this core for palaeomagnetic investigations.
-It has been shown that the sediment meets the basic requirements for good sedimentary RPI recorders as specified by Tauxe (1993) and Stoner and St-Onge (2007).
-Results suggest that the main remanence carriers of Co1401 are ≤5 μm pseudo-single domain (PSD) (titano-) magnetite and maghemite.
-Additionally, up to 8 % of the saturation remanent magnetization is carried by single domain particles.
+RPI recorders as specified by Tauxe (1993) and Stoner and St-Onge (2007).
+Results suggest that the main remanence carriers of Co1401 are $\leq 5 \,\mu m$ pseudo-single-domain (PSD) (titano-) magnetite and maghemite.
+Additionally, up to 8 % of the saturation remanent magnetization is carried by singledomain particles.
 The contribution of multi-domain (MD) and superparamagnetic (SP) particles is generally low.
-The magnetic mineralogy appears to be exceptionally homogeneous between 6.7 and 38 mcd.
-Above 6.7 mcd, bulk hysteresis parameters suggest smaller magnetic grain sizes, but still in the PSD range.
-As documented by first-order reversal curves, this apparent fining is due to the additional contribution of single domain greigite.
-The maximum contribution of greigite to the saturation remanence is negligible in the 0-20 mT range but may reach ~50% above ~50 mT at ~3 mcd.
-Based on these results, samples collected from Co1401 are generally well suited for RPI studies, although caution should be exercised in the upper meters.
+The magnetic mineralogy appears to be exceptionally homogeneous between 6.7 and 38 m c.d.
+Above 6.7 m c.d., bulk hysteresis parameters suggest smaller magnetic grain sizes but still in the PSD range.
+As documented by first-order reversal curves, this apparent fining is due to the additional contribution of single-domain greigite.
+The maximum contribution of greigite to the saturation remanence is negligible in the 0-20 mT range but may reach $\sim 50 \,\%$ above $\sim 50 \,\mathrm{mT}$ at $\sim$ 3 m c.d.
+Based on these results, samples collected from Co1401 are generally well suited for RPI studies, although caution should be exercised in the upper metres.

-In total, 90 samples were discarded (red dots in Fig. 3), for the following reasons:
+In total, 90 samples were discarded (red dots in Fig. 3), for the following reasons.

 First, sections with erratic, discontinuous ChRM directions were assumed to be affected by core disturbances.
-Second, samples at the end of core sections with significantly lower NRM values than adjacent samples were discarded because they were likely affected by oxidation of unstable remanence carriers (e.g., greigite) or intensity loss by deformation.
-Third, samples with particularly elevated NRM values (≥2 times larger than adjacent samples) or Fe/Ti ratios were assumed to be lithologically different from the surrounding samples.
+Second, samples at the end of core sections with significantly lower NRM values than adjacent samples were discarded because they were likely affected by oxidation of unstable remanence carriers (e.g. greigite) or intensity loss by deformation.
+Third, samples with particularly elevated NRM values (≥ 2 times larger than adjacent samples) or Fe/Ti ratios were assumed to be lithologically different from the surrounding samples.
 Such differences could be caused, for example, by turbidite horizons that were overlooked during sample selection.
 And fourth, samples with unstable demagnetization behaviour were considered unreliable.

-Samples that passed the above selection criteria are characterized by consistently low and stable values in the Fe/Ti ratio (Fig. 3), which are generally interpreted as an expression of relatively stable redox conditions (cf., van der Bilt et al., 2015).
-It is important to note, however, that initial greigite formation in the uppermost meters is not detected by this proxy, because at the onset of iron reduction the smallest particles are affected first, which represent only a small portion of the total Fe content of the magnetic mineral fraction.
-Sample selection resulted also in a reduction of the already low scatter of NRM, χ , ARM, and IRM values (Fig. 3).
-Interestingly, downcore variations of the overall low total organic carbon (TOC) content of Co1401 are anticorrelated with concentration-dependent magnetic parameters (Fig. 3).
-Since organic matter is more stable under conditions where ferromagnetic oxides become unstable, the observed anti-correlation could be related to the conservation potential of TOC and the magnetic mineral fraction and thus to the redox conditions prevailing in the lake (Snowball 1993).
-However, traces of sulphides could only be detected in the upper part of the core (Scheidt et al. 2021a).
-Therefore, increases and decreases in magnetic parameters (especially in the lower part of the core) are rather attributed to environmentally induced changes in the input of detrital magnetite from soil formation processes than magnetite dissolution processes.
-In addition, in times of higher biological productivity vegetation density may have limited catchment erosion and thus, the supply of minerogenic sediments to the lake.
-Different sources of the deposited material are rather unlikely, since no variations of the lithogenic mineral magnetic composition has been detected (Scheidt et al., 2021a).
+Samples that passed the above selection criteria are characterized by consistently low and stable values in the Fe/Ti ratio (Fig. 3), which are generally interpreted as an expression of relatively stable redox conditions (see van der Bilt et al., 2015).
+It is important to note, however, that initial greigite formation in the uppermost metres is not detected by this proxy because at the onset of iron reduction the smallest particles are affected first, which represent only a small portion of the total Fe content of the magnetic mineral fraction.
+Sample selection also resulted in a reduction of the already low scatter of NRM, $\chi$ , ARM, and IRM values (Fig. 3).
+Interestingly, downcore variations in the overall low total organic carbon (TOC) content of Co1401 are anticorrelated with concentration-dependent magnetic parameters (Fig. 3).
+Since organic matter is more stable under conditions where ferromagnetic oxides become unstable, the observed anticorrelation could be related to the conservation potential of TOC and the magnetic mineral fraction and thus to the redox conditions prevailing in the lake (Snowball, 1993).
+However, traces of sulfides could only be detected in the upper part of the core (Scheidt et al., 2021a).
+Therefore, increases and decreases in magnetic parameters (especially in the lower part of the core) are instead attributed to environmentally induced changes in the input of detrital magnetite than magnetite dissolution processes.
+In addition, in times of higher biological productivity vegetation density may have limited catchment erosion and thus limited supply of minerogenic sediments to the lake.
+Different sources of the deposited material are rather unlikely, since no variations in the lithogenic mineral magnetic composition has been detected (Scheidt et al., 2021a).